ask/mode/README.rst

 this for us, including creating pretty graphs of active services in the system, and what they are currently doing.

-It's also inspired by Celery bootsteps, you could say it's a less formal version of it that builds the graph at runtime instead of in advance.
+Heavily inspired by Celery/RabbitMQ bootsteps, you could say it's a less formal version of that, where the graph is built at runtime.

 Creating a Service
 ==================